User Guide

 # Looking up member info

 To view information about a member, there are a couple ways to do it.
-Either you can address a member by their name (if they're in your own system), by their 5-character member ID, or by their display name, like so:
+Either you can address a member by their name (if they're in your own system), by their 5 or 6 letter member ID, or by their display name, like so:

 pk;member John